wangzezhong/visualinteractivedata.github.io/index.md

 __Visual<b style="color:red;">+</b>Interactive Data__ is a research group that investigates data visualizations and intreractive means to make data more immediate, tangible, and understandable across a variety of media such as paper, screen, and immersive. _Visual+Interactive Data_ is based at the [Institute for Design Informatics](https://www.designinformatics.org/) and the [School of Informatics](https://www.ed.ac.uk/informatics) at the [University of Edinburgh](https://www.ed.ac.uk).
 Our research includes, but is not limited to areas in

-* network visualization,
+* network and spatio-temporal visualization,
-* visualization of spatio-temporal data,
 * data-driven storytelling,
 * visualization in augmented and virtual reality (Immersive Analytics),
 * non-digital and physical visualization, and